Strength training in pregnancy

 Using weights safely

-If you have used weights before, you may be able to carry on with some small changes.
-But if you are new to using weights, it is best to check with your midwife or doctor first.
+If you’ve used weights before, you may be able to continue with some small adjustments.
+However, if you're new to using weights, it's best to check with your midwife or doctor first.

-Find out when to be careful about exercising during pregnancy.
+Find out when to be cautious about exercising during pregnancy.

-Your exercise instructor or gym staff can give you advice about which weights are safe to use during pregnancy.
-Some instructors specialize in pregnancy exercises.
-Always tell them that you are pregnant before you start, even if you are used to weight training.
+Your exercise instructor or gym staff can give you advice on which weights are safe to use during pregnancy.
+Some instructors specialise in pregnancy exercises.
+Always inform them that you are pregnant before you start, even if you're used to weight training.

 You could try weight machines or free weights, such as dumbbells, resistance bands, and suspension trainers.

-Remember to bend at the knees, keep your tummy muscles held in, and your back straight when you are lifting anything.
+Remember to bend at the knees, keep your tummy muscles held in, and your back straight when lifting anything.

-There is no official guidance about how much weight is safe to lift during pregnancy.
-One person’s light weight can feel heavy to another person.
+There is no official guidance on how much weight is safe to lift during pregnancy.
+What feels like a light weight to one person may feel heavy to another.
 To avoid straining your joints, use weights that feel light to moderate to you rather than heavy.
 Do more repetitions with lighter weights.

 Tips for safe weight training in pregnancy

-• Do not hold your breath (known as the Valsalva maneuver).
+- Don’t hold your breath (known as the Valsalva manoeuvre).

-• Protect your back by having good posture when you are training.
+- Protect your back by maintaining good posture while training.
 The NHS website has a video showing what good posture looks like.

-• Protect your pelvic floor muscles by tightening them before you lift any weights.
+- Protect your pelvic floor muscles by tightening them before lifting any weights.

-• Be careful with free weights so they do not hit your bump by accident.
+- Be careful with free weights to avoid them hitting your bump by accident.

-• If you are finding weight training hard, try using resistance bands or exercises that use your own body weight instead.
-Get advice from an instructor before using resistance bands and tell them that you are pregnant.
+- If you find weight training difficult, try using resistance bands or exercises that use your body weight instead.
+Get advice from an instructor before using resistance bands and tell them that you're pregnant.

-• Stop exercising if you feel faint, overheated, or in any pain.
+- Stop exercising if you feel faint, overheated, or experience any pain.
 Contact your midwife or doctor if you have any unusual symptoms.

 Weight exercises to avoid in pregnancy